 The next thing you want to do is scroll down to the customer reviews section.

-Write down all the criticism and praise that you hear from your audience so you can model what works and avoid the common mistakes other writers have made before you.
+These readers are your audience, too.
+So write down all the criticism and praise you hear from your audience, so you can model what works, and avoid the common mistakes other writers have made before you.

-The wonderful thing about reading reviews is that you’ll discover needs of readers that are not being fulfilled by other authors in your market.
+The wonderful thing about reading reviews is that you’ll discover which of your readers’ needs other authors in your market are not fulfilling.